UoB-COMSM0166/2025-group-11b/README.md

   - Incorporate a progress bar or timer to show the absorption duration for better player feedback.

 - **Refine UI Controls**
-  - Improve button labels for clarity (e.g., differentiate between "Sell" and "Upgrade").
+  - Improve button labels for clarity.
   - Add confirmation prompts for critical actions to prevent misclicks.
 ---